 Foundations and nonprofits that fund open source development

-NumFOCUS is A501 (c) nonprofit focussed on sustaining open source projects in data science.
+NumFOCUS is A501 (c) nonprofit focused on sustaining open source projects in data science.

 |Organization name||Linux Foundation|